shahdsayedh2020246-source/shahdsayedh2020246-source/README.md

 ### 👨‍💻 About Me
 * 🎓 **I'm currently an Information Science Student** at the Faculty of Arts.
 * 🏆 **I'm a Data Analysis Trainee** at the Digital Egypt Pioneers Initiative (DEPI).
-* 💡 I specialize in taking the guesswork out of decision-making using **Python, SQL, Power BI, and Excel**.
+* 💡 I specialize in taking the guesswork out of decision-making using **Python, SQL, Power BI, Tableau, and Excel**.
 * 🗣 **Ask me about:** Data Cleaning, Interactive Dashboards, and SQL Queries.
 * 📫 **How to reach me:** [shahdsayedh2020246@gmail.com](mailto:shahdsayedh2020246@gmail.com)